wejgaard/HolonEForth/README.md

 # HolonEForth

-HolonEForth combines Chen-Hanson Ting's universal eforth.fs and eForthOverview.pdf in a CMS, and presents and handles source code and documentation together in a book view.
+HolonEForth combines Chen-Hanson Ting's universal eforth.fs and eForthOverview.pdf.

-HolonEForth is a [HolonCode](https://github.com/wejgaard/HolonCode) project.
+It handles source code and documentation together in a CMS and presents it in a book view.

 ---

 ## File eforth.fs